bredd/byu-itc-252.github.io/Extra/Lab5.md

     * Select **Insert** > **Recommended Charts**
     * Select **All Charts** > **Surface** > **3-D Surface**
     * The chart should appear.
 In the **Chart Design** tab experiment with **Switch Row/Column**.
 Depending on your data, the different views will reveal different information.
-    * Once you are satisfied with the chart, save it as an image by right-clicking in an area within the box but outside the chart and selecting **Save as Picture**.
+    * Once you are satisfied with the chart, save it as an image by right-clicking in just inside the chart border but outside the graphic, legend, or title, and then selecting **Save as Picture**.
 7. Mention 2-5 things you observe in your computer's memory mountain.
 Reading section 6.6.1 from the textbook will help with this part, especially Figure 6.41.

 Here is the example from the textbook authors with regions labeled: [MemoryMountain-CSAPP](MemoryMountain-CSAPP.png){:target="_blank"}.